Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fed-Span Operations

 \subsection{\underline{\textbf{Phase 2:}} Local Model Training (lines \ref{Ph2:start}-\ref{Ph2:end} in Alg.~\ref{alg:Fed-Span_alg})}

 After \textbf{\textit{Phase 1}} concludes, the global model received by satellites (i.e., { $\bm{\omega}^{(k)}$)} is used to synchronize their models.
-The satellites then train their models using their datasets and perform a series of local model aggregations within their VCs to debias their trained models before the final global aggregation.
-Below, we detail the processes involved in local model training.
+The satellites then train their models and perform local model aggregations within their VCs to debias their trained models before the final global aggregation.
+Below, we detail the processes involved in the local model training.